10 – Smoke On The Water – Deep Purple

 Feature Photo: Bruce Alan Bennett / Shutterstock.com

 Our list of the 10 Most Overplayed Songs in Rock Music is not meant to criticize these songs in any way.
 We love them!
 They are all brilliant pieces of music that have brought us great joy over the years.
-However, since the 1960s with both AM and FM radio, these songs have simply been played excessively.
+However, since the 1960s, with both AM and FM radio, these songs have been played excessively.
 It’s not just on the radio; think about how many cover bands and, of course, nowadays, DJs have spun some of these tracks just one too many times at nightclubs and parties.
 Some of them have even infiltrated commercials and various other forms of delivery to continue capitalizing on their popularity.
-Of course, there are more than 10, but these are the ones that kind of get a little under the skin from hearing them just so many times.
+Of course, there are more than 10, but these are the ones that get under your skin from hearing them so many times.
 What would you pick?

 # 10 – Smoke On The Water – Deep Purple